Safi0923/Myca2/README.md

 3. Parking lot controller using Myca-II
 4. 4-bit ALU

-The first two designs were tested on PYNQ-Z1 board with the LEDs showing the relevant input/output details regarding the pop machine.
+The first two designs were tested on PYNQ-Z1 board with the LEDs showing the relevant outputs for the pop machine.

 Notes:-